 What is the Critical Thinkers Award?

 These unique and innovative awards are carefully designed to support young people, aged 25 and under, to develop key skills, such as critical thinking, emotional intelligence and resilience.
-Students will see a wealth of additional benefits, including better grades, improved mental health and will feel better prepared for university or work.
+Students will see a wealth of additional benefits, including better grades, improved mental health and will feel better prepared to take the next step, be that secondary school, university or work.
 Teachers will also benefit greatly from our specialist training, delivered by one of our experienced educational psychologists and the awards can even help to fulfil certain Ofsted criteria.

 Watch this short video to find out more about how the Critical Thinkers Award can help you and your students.